 The hotel have one fully accessible bedroom.
 The public areas including restaurant are wheelchair accessible, though the gardens do have gravel pathways.

 The main hotel entrance has no steps.
 Entrance from accessible parking has no steps but one door

 Children welcome.
-Room upgrades and additional charges may apply, please call our Reservations team on 0845 2871007 to discuss.
+Room upgrades and additional charges may apply, please call our Reservations team to discuss.